 Chronic malnutrition in children

 Globally, malnutrition among under-five children is less common in urban areas, compared with rural areas.
 Yet, these urban averages mask substantial differences within cities.
-The prevalence of stunting among the poorest urban children is three times greater than among the richest urban children.
-The children in poor households are not the only ones prone to malnutrition; in general, the middle classes also suffer more childhood stunting than the richest families.
-The risk of chronic malnutrition increases progressively as family income declines.
+The prevalence of stunting (moderate or severe) among the poorest 20% urban children is four times greater than among the richest 20% urban children in the Americas (including eight countries).
+In other regions, too, children in the poorest urban households are 2–3 times as likely to be stunted as children in the richest urban households.
+Children in the poorest households are not the only ones prone to malnutrition; in general, the middle classes also suffer more from childhood stunting than the richest families.
+The risk of chronic malnutrition increases progressively as family wealth declines.

 There has been limited progress in reducing chronic childhood malnutrition – moderate or severe stunting – especially in Africa in urban areas between 1990–1999 and 2000–2011.
 In fact, in Africa, children in the poorest 20% urban households have only witnessed a marginal decrease in stunting rates from 43% to 40% between the 1990–1999 and 2000–2011.
 Although there has been a 14% decrease in stunting rates for children in the poorest urban 20% households in Asia between the two decades, stunting rates remain high at 42% for these poorest urban children.